dmh2000/simple-can-bus/README.md

-# SQIRVY
+# SIMPLE CAN BUS WITH GO

-This project is a collection of programs that implement a simulation of a set of devices.
-It includes a CAN bus simulation app.
+This project is a collection of Go and C libraries and programs that set up a very simple simulation of a set of devices.
+It might be useful for someone experimenting with CAN bus with Go for the first time.

 ## References